 No level of drinking alcohol can be guaranteed as completely safe.
 However, drinking alcohol within the recommended responsible limits will enable healthy adults to keep their risk of alcohol-related accidents, injuries, diseases and death low.

-- For children and young people under 18 years of age, not drinking alcohol is the safest option.
+- Children and people under 18 years of age

-- For women who are breastfeeding, not drinking is the safest option.
+For women who are breastfeeding, not drinking alcohol is safest for their baby.

 It is important to remember that factors such as gender, age, mental health, drug use and existing medical conditions can change how alcohol affects you.